gophergala2016/rex/README.md

 - Game servers automatically bind the message bus to a port and make themselves discoverable to clients on the local network.
-The servers specifically target Android TV boxes (Google Nexus Player, Nvidia Shield, etc).
+The servers specifically target TV set-top boxes (Google Nexus Player, Nvidia Shield, etc).
 But should work on any Android devices (tested on Nexus Player and Galaxy S6).
 Untested for iOS.